Google WorkspaceGoogle Workspace vs. G Suite: Demystifying Google Workspace

 Spanning 360 is the industry’s only enterprise-class, end-to-end protection solution for Google Workspace with advanced capabilities to help prevent, anticipate and mitigate account compromise and data loss.

-Spanning 360 for Google Workspace provides maximum value by combining comprehensive protection, streamlined administration and end user self-service functionality to reduce IT burden with transparent, per-user pricing and unlimited storage and retention.
+Spanning 360 for Google Workspace provides maximum value by combining comprehensive protection, streamlined administration and end user self-service functionality to reduce IT burden with transparent, per-user pricing and unlimited backup retention.

 To find out how Spanning 360 for Google Workspace provides comprehensive protection for email, accounts and data, get a demo today!